Transforming Data#

 - When using

-batch_format=numpy, the input to the function will be a dictionary where keys correspond to column names and values to column values represented asndarrays.batch_format=pyarrow, the input to the function will be a PyarrowTable.batch_format=pandas, the input to the function will be a PandasDataFrame.
+batch_format=numpy, the input to the function is a dictionary where keys correspond to column names and values to column values represented asndarrays.batch_format=pyarrow, the input to the function is a PyarrowTable.batch_format=pandas, the input to the function is a PandasDataFrame.

 from typing import Dict